rust-lang/book/nostarch/chapter04.md

 The restriction preventing multiple mutable references to the same data at the same time allows for mutation but in a very controlled fashion.
-It’s something that new Rustaceans struggle with, because most languages let you mutate whenever you’d like.
+It’s something that new Rustaceans struggle with because most languages let you mutate whenever you’d like.
 The benefit of having this restriction is that Rust can prevent data races at compile time.
 A *data race* is similar to a race condition and happens when these three behaviors occur: